varigence/BimlToolbelt/README.md

-# Biml Debug Utilities
+# Biml Toolbelt

-This project contains helper methods that will expose the contents of Biml API objects to the Biml editor preview window and logging methods.
-While not a replacement for an interactive debugger, it will help find, diagnose, and fix issues with your BimlScripts.
+This project contains helper BimlScript and code files that assist with common teaks in Biml development, such as table dependency analysis, SSIS GUID caching and debugging.